 Bronchitis and emphysema affect lung tissue, but COPD can have effects throughout the body.

 And when COPD limits your physical activity, it can also affect your mental health.
-"I've had several patients talk about social isolation and depression after their diagnosis — they do less with friends because they feel they can't keep up," Varghese says.
+"I've had several patients talk about social isolation and depression after their diagnosis — they do less with friends because they feel they can't keep up," Kahan says.
 "Remaining active gets you out of the house and helps you stay socially engaged."

 Bottom line: If you've been diagnosed with COPD, you're not alone.
 The first step is to talk to your doctor.

-"For most people, COPD comes on very slowly, so if you have symptoms I strongly encourage you to get it checked out," Varghese says.
+"For most people, COPD comes on very slowly, so if you have symptoms I strongly encourage you to get it checked out," Kahan says.
 "There are plenty of treatments and support systems that can help."